Tag Archive for: Realty ONE Group Western Slope

 My happy buyer clients!

 Whether you’re buying a new home in Grand Junction as a current resident or relocating to the Grand Valley, I can help.
-I’ve spent my 24-year career successfully helping people buy their first home, upsize, downsize, build new construction, purchase vacant land, and secure investment properties.
+I’ve spent my 25+ year career successfully helping people buy homes, build new construction, purchase vacant land, and secure investment properties.

 My years of experience and number of clients might seem like great qualifying factors for working with an agent when buying a home in Grand Junction, but I offer so much more than traditional agents.
 My goal is not to “sell you a home”, but to find you the RIGHT HOME.
 While we tour homes, I am constantly pointing out things that will get flagged during an inspection, along with communicating what I see inside and outside, as if I am the buyer purchasing a property.